Wong (Marvel Comics): Romances and relationships

 Sara Wolfe, Strange's neighbor and old friend, enters Wong's life.
-Ancient demons called 'Eye Killers' slay Wolfe's boyfriend Douglas Royce.
+Ancient demons called 'Eye Killers' kill Wolfe's boyfriend Douglas Royce.
 Strange later encounters the monsters in battle.
 Wolfe eventually becomes Strange's secretary and becomes involved romantically with Wong.

 Wong has also been romantically involved with Imei, a woman betrothed to him when he was much younger.
-After many adventures with Wong and Dr. Strange, Imei perishes, killed by Sister Nil.
-This is during a difficult battle when Strange is faced with a choice of saving Imei, or saving many others.
-He did not choose Imei.
+After many adventures with Wong and Doctor Strange, Imei is killed by Sister Nil, with Strange refusing to save Imei so that he can save many others.
 This incident causes Wong to become mentally unhinged.
-For a while he operates as a staunch opponent of Strange, even those who might be Strange as for some time Stephen operated under multiple identities.
-Wong, allying himself with what he believed to be Imei, kidnapped the real Strange to bring him to the ancient demoness Salome.
+For a while he operates as a staunch opponent of Strange.
+Wong, allying with what he believed to be Imei, kidnapped the real Strange to bring him to the ancient demoness Salome.
 She was defeated.
-The two eventually make their peace, which involves traveling to another dimension so Wong can make his goodbyes to the real Imei's spirit.
-They re-establish their old relationship, though now both try to treat each other as equals, instead of master and servant.
+The two eventually make peace, which involves traveling to another dimension so Wong can say goodbye to Imei's spirit.